 Open beaches in Costa Rica

 All of Costa Rica’s beaches have opened, both in the Caribbean and Pacific.
-However, they’re only open Monday-Friday from 5 am to 10 pm, and weekends from 5 am to 8 pm.
+However, they’re only open from 5 AM to 6 PM daily.

 In some cases, if the beach exceeds capacity, the mayor of that canton may close the beach (or lake) to locals and tourists.